openai/universe-starter-agent/README.md

 # universe-starter-agent

 The codebase implements a starter agent that can solve a number of `universe` environments.
-It contains a basic implementation of the `A3C algorithm <https://https://arxiv.org/abs/1602.01783>_`, adapted for real-time environments.
+It contains a basic implementation of the [A3C algorithm](https://https://arxiv.org/abs/1602.01783), adapted for real-time environments.

 # Dependencies